onnimonni/alpine-wordpress/README.md

 ### WP-CLI

 This image now includes WP-CLI wpcli.org baked in...
-So you can
+So you can.
+Please `su nginx` before executing or else you can potentially compromise your host.

 ```
 docker exec -it <container_name> bash